grpo8172/LLMModels/README.txt

 You could really use any model from hugging face you like as long as you tell the file that downloads the models (The first step of this ReadMe) which model you want to use by copying the model name on your hugging face UI as you search for models.

+Run trainQuant.py to generate the ML model and then tryModel.py to test it out.